WebAssembly/spec/proposals/jit-interface/Explainer.md

 # JIT interface

 This proposal adds safe, programmably-constrained dynamic code generation to WebAssembly.
-We propose a new `func.new` instruction and a new kind of section called a "scope", which declares the elements of the surrounding module that new code may legally access.
+We propose a new `func.new` instruction and a new kind of section called an "environment", which declares the elements of the surrounding module that new code may legally access.

 # Problem